Herndon police give ‘all clear’ after evacuating neighborhood, saying ‘alarming’ chemicals found during arrest were legal

 “While officers from the Herndon Police Department and investigators were searching the house, they found some chemicals and other substances that caused them some alarm,” said Herndon police Capt.
 Steve Pihonak during a news conference Friday evening.

 Pihonak later recanted this statement, saying that “they’ve determined none of those chemicals are illegal to posses.”
-He added that multiple firearms were taken from Kyle’s home.
+He added that multiple firearms were taken from the home.

-The W&OD Trail is closed between Grace and Center streets.
-Grace Street will be closed until further notice between Haley Place and Park Avenue.
-The Herndon Fortnightly Library and Boulevard, as well as the Herndon Harbor Adult Day Health Care Center, are also closed until further notice.
+The W&OD Trail was closed between Grace and Center streets.
+Grace Street was closed between Haley Place and Park Avenue.
+The Herndon Fortnightly Library and Boulevard, as well as the Herndon Harbor Adult Day Health Care Center, were also closed.

 Get breaking news and daily headlines delivered to your email inbox by signing up here.